FelixHenninger/lab.js/docs/learn/deploy/3a-qualtrics.rst

 `Qualtrics`_ is a popular proprietary questionnaire and survey tool that is easy to pick up.
 Studies built with ``lab.js`` can be embedded in Qualtrics with a few simple steps; setting up the connection should take you about 10 minutes.

+Before you go through the steps below, please make sure that you've :ref:`prepared your study for use in third-party tools <tutorial/deploy/third-party/prepare-experiment>`.

 .. _Qualtrics: https://www.qualtrics.com

 .. contents:: Steps